HPinES-Tech/MEL-Software/README.md

 adb shell settings put system user_rotation 0
 ```
 # Contributor's role:
 HPinES Tech: This person's role is to write software in CLI format, create/edit README.md and "Releases" containing software descriptions, and upload them.
+This person add Linux and Windows legacy support.

 peanutsloveem: This person's role is to write software in Graphics UI format, create/edit README.md and "Releases" containing software descriptions, and upload them.
+This person adds MacOS and modern Windows support.

 - *To receive the best support, contact the right person for the software bug you are using (one of the two contributors).*